Benjamin Pitman

 Benjamin Pitman (July 24, 1822 – December 28, 1910), also known as Benn Pitman, was an English-born author and popularizer in the United States of Pitman shorthand, a form of what was then called phonography (shorthand).
-He was also active in the arts and crafts movement in the United States.
+He was also active in the Arts and Crafts movement in the United States.

 Early life

 He was born at Trowbridge, Wiltshire, England.
 He received a good elementary education there at home, and at a parish school supervised by George Crabbe, a poet.
 In 1837, he assisted his brother, Isaac Pitman, in perfecting the latter's system of shorthand.
 From 1843 until 1852, he lectured on the system throughout Great Britain, and had a large role in the compilation of his brother's textbooks.
-Around 1849, he married Jane Bragg of Manchester.

 Shorthand & reporting

 At Isaac's request, Benn, Jane and their two children went to the United States in January 1853 so Benn could instruct people in the United States on his brother's system.
 After brief stays in Philadelphia, Pennsylvania, and Canton, Ohio, they settled at Cincinnati, Ohio, where Benn founded the Phonographic Institute, of which he was long the president.
 He at first published his brother's shorthand textbooks, giving him credit for the system; but in 1857, when Isaac and his co-laborers made certain changes in the system, he refused to adopt them.
 Benn felt the original system was better, and the original system became the one which was adopted in the United States.
 In 1855, Pitman invented the electrochemical process of relief engraving.

 From his arrival in the United States until 1873 Pitman was chiefly engaged in reporting.
 During the first years of the Civil War, he served in the Union Army.
 From 1863 to 1867, he acted as the official stenographer during the trials of the assassin of President Abraham Lincoln, the “Sons of Liberty,” the “Ku-Klux Klan,” and other similar government prosecutions.
 He also edited and compiled the printed reports of these trials.